Frequently Asked Questions for People

 Q: What kind of MOCA Cards are available to consumers?*

-A: For consumers, MOCA provides 6 kinds of cards: a Prime Debit Card, a Cash Debit Card, a Sentinel Debit Card, and a Gift Card.
+A: For consumers, MOCA provides 6 kinds of cards: a Prime Card, a Cash Card, a Sentinel Card, an Elite Card, a Heritage Card, and a Gift Card.
 All MOCA Cards can be either virtual or physical.
-In addition, our Prime Debit, Cash Debit, and Sentinel Debit Cards have an encrypted EMV chip and are contactless so you can tap and pay.
+In addition, our Prime, Cash, Sentinel, Elite, and Heritage Cards have an encrypted EMV chip and are contactless so you can tap and pay.

 - A MOCA Gift Card is a standard gift card.
 It can be used anywhere Visa is accepted, including online, but you cannot get cash back from a merchant or cash at an ATM.
 MOCA Gift Cards have a $1,000 limit.